Abdohashem67/readme/README.md

         * main: processes all the activities that come from the main page (searching, loading the posts and rooms divs, posting messages to the rooms, handling the paginator in the rooms div).

-    * project/models.py contains the 5 models that I used in this

-        * User: I did not edit anything in the user model.

-        * Post: model for posts
-        * Room: model for rooms
-        * Topic: model for the room topics
-        * Comment: model for commenting
-        * Interactions: models for the reacting with the posts
-        * Chat: model for the room chats

     * project/urls.py: contains all application's URLs

 * static: contains all the CSS files for the project and also the javascript